Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Learn how to do Samoan fire dancing from a pro!
 Photo credit: Marcie Cheung

-For participants to master this ancient art form on their own takes years of rigorous training– but lucky for you, they’ve condensed it into one day!
+For participants to master this ancient art form on their own takes years of rigorous training.
+But lucky for you, they’ve condensed it into one day!

 Click to see our full review of this awesome Kauai experience!